 - Solid experience in public and media relations

 - Strong project-management skills, and ability to design and supervise communication campaigns and projects that are concurrent, measurable and effective

 - Ability to resolve problems and promote mutually beneficial collaborations

 - Understanding and expertise in relation to new trends and all social media platforms, both well-established and emerging

 - Excellent writing skills (including for digital and social media)

 - Mastery of the analytical and technological publication tools used in digital marketing

 - Cultural sensitivity and a commitment to principles of equity

 - Ability to work in a dynamic, fast-paced environment and balance multiple concurrent priorities

 - This position requires the use of both official languages.
-The requirements in the second official language are: an advanced level in oral, reading comprehension and writing.
+The requirements in the second official language are: an advanced level in oral expression, reading comprehension and writing.